sourcegraph/about/blogposts/live-blogging-strange-loop-2019.md

 ## Preparing for writing your liveblog post

-We request slides from the speakers in advance to make it easier to extract code snippets, images, etc., as well as helping you get familiar with the concepts and content.
+We request slides from the speakers in advance to make it easier to extract code snippets, images, etc., and help you get familiar with the concepts and content.

 ## To sign up for liveblogging